node-machine/driver-interface/README.md

 #### Cache
 Any database which can function as a cache, with native support for key expiry.

-A driver implements the _Cache_ interface layer if it includes all machines nececssary for _Driveable_, in addition to the following:
+A driver implements the _Cache_ interface layer if it includes all machines nececssary for _Connectable_, in addition to the following:

 + [`.cacheValue()`](./machines/cache-value.js)
 + [`.getCachedValue()`](./machines/get-cached-value.js)